FTSE falls to 3-month low on Greek debt concerns, easyJet skids

 “Our positive outlook for easyJet’s summer has proved incorrect ...
 As summer is key, we see few positive catalysts until mid-2016 while easyJet faces a winter squeeze,” RBC analysts said in a note.

-Also among the top decliners, Standard Chartered dropped 2.5 percent after Jefferies cut its target price to 656 pence from 722 pence.
+Standard Chartered dropped 2.9 percent, the top decliner in the FTSE 100 index, after Jefferies cut its target price to 656 pence from 722 pence.

-Outside the blue chips, Dragon Oil rose 8.5 percent after the Turkmenistan-focused oil explorer said it had agreed improved takeover terms with Emirates National Oil Co (ENOC), which increased its offer to buy out the minority shareholders.
+Outside the blue chips, Dragon Oil rose 8.8 percent after the Turkmenistan-focused oil explorer said it had agreed improved takeover terms with Emirates National Oil Co (ENOC), which increased its offer to buy out the minority shareholders.
 Dragon Oil said ENOC had increased its offer to 750 pence in cash per share, valuing the business at around 3.7 billion pounds.
-(Editing by Alison Williams)
+(Editing by Toby Chopra)